The law in regards to assets accumulated after separation can cause some confusion.

 There is a requirement to make ongoing disclosure of all assets, liabilities and superannuation until settlement, or trial.
 Non-disclosure may be grounds for having an order for property division set aside with serious consequences for the offending party.

 To best avoid the situation of post separation assets or debts being factored into your property settlement, make every endeavour to formally settle your property sooner rather than later after separation.
-Contact DBH Family Lawyers by free calling 1800 324 324, or send us a message to arrange a no obligation appointment.
+Contact DBH Family Lawyers to arrange a no obligation appointment.